cfiorini74/Business-Card-Reader/README.md

 ﻿# Business Card Reader!

 Business card reader developed for programming challenge #1.
-To run the program, run the .jar file sent, and choose and open a text file which contains test case: i.e.
+To run the program, you will need Java Runtime Environment 1.8.
+Run the .jar file in the file sent, and choose and open a text file which contains test case: i.e.

 testCase1.txt: